abinnquist/fNIRSpreProcessing/README.md

 	- helperScripts/
 		- In development/

-- Currently there are six options asked for by the input motionCorr:
+- Currently there are six options for the input motionCorr:
 	- Volatility correction=1, PCfilter=2, PCA=3, CBSI=4, Wavelet=5, Short channel regression=6, or none=7.
 	- I'm leaning toward wavelet currently, but it is the longest and requires MATLAB wavelet toolbox.
 	- Short channel regression is only possible if you collected data with short channels